 Just as with any other important decision in your life, you need to do some research and make a plan.
-When you are planning an adoption, you must consider your baby first, but you also have to remember your desires for this adoption.
+When you are planning or choosing adoption, you must consider your baby first, but you also have to remember your desires for this adoption.

 Here are some topics to think about, which may help you make an informed decision about adoption.
 Talking these things over with someone you trust may be helpful, too.
 A supportive relative, friend, or an adoption counselor or attorney may help you think these things through while you are making your adoption plan.